sourcegraph/about/blogposts/2020/can-you-hear-me-no-but-we-read-you.md

 ---
-title: "Silent meeting placeholder title"
+title: "Can you hear me?
+No, but we read you—an experiment with video calls"
 author: Quinn Keast
 authorUrl: https://twitter.com/quinnkeast
 publishDate: 2020-10-15
 tags: [blog]
-slug: silent-meeting-placeholder-title
+slug: can-you-hear-me-no-but-we-read-you-an-experiment-with-video-calls
 heroImage: /blog/silent-team-call.png
 published: true
 ---